 Best places to retire on the West Coast

-If planned well, retirement can be fun, social, and relaxing.
-But much of that depends on where you end up living.
+If planned well, however, retirement can be fun, social, and relaxing—and much of that depends on where you end up living.
 For many, the West Coast is ideal, with natural beauty, bustling cities, good hospitals, comfortable weather, and much more to offer.
 But what areas of this region are best for retirees?
+The Pacific Northwest appeals to many in the retired crowd—a study from HireAHelper found that Oregon and Washington placed in the top 10 states for post-career moves in 2023.

 Though most of these locations are in California, it's worth noting that the California Dream can be complicated for retirees, as it's a notoriously expensive state.
 In 2022, housing affordability rates dropped to the lowest levels seen in the Golden State in more than a decade, as only 16% of households had the means to purchase a median-priced home of over $883,000.